akwasigroch/coattention_object_segmentation/README.md

 - Tensorboard
 - Numpy
 - Matplotlib
+## Details
 I used FCN32s implementation available at https://github.com/pochih/FCN-pytorch

 The system was trained on the Internet Dataset http://people.csail.mit.edu/mrub/ObjectDiscovery/
-I used the subset this dataset, that are stored in following folders:
+I used the subset of this dataset, that is stored in following folders:
 - Airplane100
 - Horse100
 - Car100